AhmedNoureldinAhmed/FrequencyDistribution/README.md

 # FrequencyDistribution

 - This Program To Design Frequency Table
-- Show in Commend Window And in txtFile
+- Show in Command Window And in txtFile

 # Explain
 - You Put Data in input.txt File hint : separate data by semicolon
 - You See Data in Output File After Program Execute (output.txt) File
-- You See Data Also in Commend Window
+- You See Data Also in Command Window

 # Note :
 The Data is Not Deleted After Every Execute